It can also be an error from a bad sensor, but usually, it is a low tire that needs air.

 Other times the tire may be flat and to be replaced with a spare tire.

-In some rare cases, the e TPMS sensor inside the rim has gone bad and is giving the wrong data.
+In some cases, the TPMS sensor inside the rim has gone bad and is giving the wrong data.

 If all the tires have good air pressure, the TPMS sensor is likely bad and needs to be replaced.